henryw374/tempo/README.md

 A Clock is required to be able to get the current time/date/timezone etc

+In both java.time and Temporal it is possible to use the ambient Clock, for example `(java.time.Instant/now)`, but this is not good functional programming practice and so has no equivalent in Tempo.

 ```clojure

 ;  ticking clock in ambient place